NejibK/techExcellence/README.md

 5. bot.js:

-    - Chatbot logic, states, and dialogs
+    - Chatbot logic, states, and dialogs if not defined in different files

 ## Exercises

-1. Change new user greeting: The bot should great the user differently
+1. *Change new user greeting*: The bot should greet the user differently

-2. Change new message logic: The bot should differentiate certain user inputs from the rest
+2. *Change new message processing logic*: The bot should differentiate certain user inputs from the rest

-3. Prompt the user for his name with a rich card: The bot should prompt the user for his name and address him with the given name
+3. *Prompt the user for his name with a rich card*: The bot should prompt the user for his name and address him with the given name

-4. Add NLP Capabilities to our bot: The bot should be able to recognize user intent with different utterances
+4. *Add NLP Capabilities to our bot*: The bot should be able to recognize user intent with different utterances

-5. Create a Waterfall dialog: The bot is able to implement a basic conversation flow
+5. *Create a Waterfall dialog*: The bot is able to implement a basic conversation flow

 ## Code to Exercises

-### Change new user greeting (10 mn)
+### Change new user greeting

-Let's change the welcome text when a new user joins the conversation:
+1. Let's change the welcome text when a new user joins the conversation:

 ```javascript
 if (membersAdded[cnt].id !== context.activity.recipient.id) {